felixongom/diteorm/README.md

 ```

 ##### - withOne()
-It takes in three parameters; table name , optional where clause and selected field
+It takes in three parameters; table name , optional where clause and selected feilds.
 It will add one result from the second table keeping the id of the record in the first table.
 E.g. It retrieve the user or users with one of thier posts.
 Works in a one to one and one to many relationship.
 ```php